tesselle/khroma/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Describe a bug you've seen
 title: ''
 labels: bug
-assignees: nfrerebeau

 ---

 **Describe the bug**
 A clear and concise description of what the bug is.

 **To Reproduce**
 A minimal reproducible example (AKA a reprex).
-If you've never heard of a [reprex](https://reprex.tidyverse.org/) before, start by reading <https://www.tidyverse.org/help/#reprex>.

 **Expected behavior**
 A clear and concise description of what you expected to happen.